TheJimmyNowak/lajconik-requester/README.md

   "publiclyAvailable": true
 }
 ```
-Where there is "str 255", the application will insert a string from 0 to 255.
+Where there is "str 20 255", the application will insert a string from 20 to 255.
+If you don't want
+to specify minimal length you can simply type "str 255" so string will be from 0 to 255.

 3. Make `data.txt`
 ```bash